 Our camping experience in Cachi was also an odd one.
 We headed to Camping Municipal, one of the few sites we’d found online.
 When we parked up, an army training exercise appeared to be taking place.

 We found some staff and asked about camping; they advised us that we could indeed camp there, at just USD $2 per person per night,.
 However, when we tried to pay, they didn’t take our money.
-With our limited Spanish we couldn’t figure out who or where we were supposed to pay, and we ended up camping for free.
+With our limited Spanish we couldn’t figure out who or where we were supposed to pay, and we ended up camping for free!

 Day 4: Cachi to Tilcara through Los Cardones National Park

 The drive from Cachi to Tilcara was the most beautiful of our north-west Argentina road trip.
 We set off at sunrise, with mountains kissed orange as we drove into Los Cardones National Park.
-It turned out that Recta del Tin Tin was actually a fine sight to behold, especially at the break of day with huge shadows of hills splayed across it.

 The road through the national park coils around colossal green hills, climbing and descending and climbing again.
 Green turned into red as hills became canyons.